pelinquin/u/README.md

-[u.py](https://github.com/pelinquin/u/blob/master/u.py) SHA1 digest start with 8c6ff...
+[u.py](https://github.com/pelinquin/u/blob/master/u.py) SHA1 digest start with 9d3cb...

 Welcome to the ⊔ [SquareCup] Language Project !
 ==========================================

-⊔ is a proposal for a 'Universal Short Graphical Language'
+⊔ is a proposal for a 'Universal Short Graph Language'

 This is a 'just one file' [Open-source](https://github.com/pelinquin/u/blob/master/COPYING) project, easy to use, easy to share!